Nuclear Historical Timeline

 1959

+February.
 The Fluid Fuels Reactor Task Force is convened by the AEC to assess which of the fluid-fuel reactor concepts should be continued.
 Each concept is a thorium breeder with a thermal neutron spectrum.
 The molten-salt reactor is chosen over the aqueous homogeneous reactor (water-based) and the liquid-metal reactor (lead and bismuth-based) for further development.
-The first sentence of the Summary of the Task Force Report (TID-8505) was, “The Molten Salt Reactor has the highest probability of achieving technical feasibility.”
+The first sentence of the Summary of the Task Force Report (TID-8507) was, “The Molten Salt Reactor has the highest probability of achieving technical feasibility.”

 1960